georgik/esp32-spooky-maze-game/README.md

 ### Build for ESP32-S2-USB-OTG with ST7789

+Control: buttons
-Control: buttons - press button to move the character
+- press button to move the character
+- press up & down to teleport

 ```
 cd esp32-s2-usb-otg